Where’s your camera?

 1996 Olympic gold medalist Derrick Adkins used running to help deal with his depression.
 When he wasn’t feeling good, he just went out and ran, and his feeling of depression helped drive him to be the fastest 400m hurdler in the world.

 Adkins had professional help and, with prescription drugs, could find a balance that he could not see before.
 One of my friend’s children started taking a yellow pill prescribed by a psychiatrist and immediately noticed a difference.
-One day the child said to his mother, “Everyone could benefit from a yellow pill.”
+One day, the child told his mother, “Everyone could benefit from a yellow pill.”
 They didn’t want their child on medication, but this was their last resort, and to see the child’s mood change so drastically brought tears to her eyes.

 The old saying about your glass being half empty or half full is a key to fighting some types of depression.
 You can see your drink, but the choice can be life-changing.